marlablanco/Deep-Learning-Challenge/README.md

 ## The Neural Network Model Analysis

 ## Overview and Results
 Creating a deep learning model for a nonprofit called Alphabet Soup, a dataset of applicant information was used to predict if funding from Alphabet Soup would be successful for their ventures.
 Multiple models of machine learning and neural networks were used to try to reach at least 75% accuracy.
-The data was processed then the initial model was compliled, trained and evaluated for accuracy.
-After reaching only 72.65% on the first attempt, the model was optimized three addtional times to attempt to increase the accuracy.
+The data was processed then the initial model was compiled, trained and evaluated for accuracy.
+After reaching only 72.65% on the first attempt, the model was optimized three additional times to attempt to increase the accuracy.

 <img width="584" alt="Screenshot 2023-10-25 at 11 30 56 AM" src="https://github.com/marlablanco/Deep-Learning-Challenge/assets/131930449/de5cef54-b482-4d40-a1d2-cc1a28754eff">